vdegenne/toastit/README.md

 toast('How is it going?', {leading: true, timeoutMs: 1000 * 5}); // 5s before it auto closes
 ```

-You can also use the minified version of esm if you just want to test something (but not recommended in production)
+You can also use the minified version of esm if you just want to test something (but not recommended for production)

 ```js
 import {toast} from 'toastit/min'